t81dev/ANGELA-solo/protocol_spec_v7-G.md

 * `Current_Mode_Cluster` — the currently active MODE or MODE combination.
 * `Active_Expert_Lenses` — the small set of lenses in use for this turn.

-These are not stored numerically; they are **labels** ANGELA may reference when reasoning about her own mode of operation.
+These are not stored numerically; they are **labels** AURORA may reference when reasoning about her own mode of operation.

 ---